darkweak/souin/README.md

 ## Project description
 Souin is a new cache system suitable for every reverse-proxy.
 It will be placed on top of your current reverse-proxy whether it's Apache, Nginx or Traefik.
-As it's written in go, it can be deployed on any server and thanks to the docker integration, it will be easy to install on top of a Swarm or a kubernetes instance.
+As it's written in go, it can be deployed on any server and thanks to the docker integration, it will be easy to install on top of a Swarm, or a kubernetes instance.

+## Disclaimer
+If you don't need redis or other custom cache providers, it's recommended to use the minimal version.
+You can read the documentation, on [the master branch](https://github.com/darkweak/souin).

 ## Configuration
 The configuration file is stored at `/anywhere/configuration.yml`.
 You can edit it provided you fill at least the required parameters as shown below.